 - The OncoK9 test will typically return a Cancer Signal Detected (positive) or a Cancer Signal Not Detected (negative) result.
 Rarely, the OncoK9 test may return an Indeterminate result; this can happen when genomic alterations are detected in DNA from the patient’s blood sample, but the significance of these findings is uncertain (the test is not clearly positive and not clearly negative).
 Rarely, the OncoK9 test may return a Sample Failed result; this can happen as a result of sample-related issues, such as underfilled tubes, inadequate plasma volume, tube failures, or testing failures.
 In the case of an Indeterminate or Sample Failed result, a new blood sample will be requested, and PetDx will test the new sample at no additional cost.
 Your veterinary clinic may apply additional fees for the appointment, supplies, and/or staff time required to collect the new blood sample.
 The OncoK9 Test Interpretation Guide provides further details about the significance of each result type.

 - The OncoK9 test does not provide a definitive diagnosis of cancer.
-If your dog receives a Cancer Signal Detected result, more testing will likely be recommended to establish a diagnosis.
+If your dog receives a Cancer Signal Detected result, more testing will likely be recommended to look for the source of the cancer signal and to establish a diagnosis; this may include additional physical exams, blood or urine tests, imaging tests like x-rays and/or ultrasound, and analysis of tissue samples from areas found to be abnormal, such as lumps, masses, or enlarged lymph nodes.

 - The OncoK9 test looks for cancer in your dog’s body at the time of the blood draw.
 It does not determine the future risk of developing cancer.
 For dogs at higher risk of cancer (such as dogs over the age of 7 or dogs belonging to breeds known to be at higher risk of cancer), regularly scheduled (e.g., annual) cancer screening that includes the OncoK9 test is recommended to increase the chances for early cancer detection throughout their lifetime.